biospi/seaMass/README.md

 ))
 ```

-If you have multiple channels per run (e.g. iTraq, TMT, SILAC) you need to specify the reference assay(s) for each run so that quants can be linked between runs. deaMass does not need specific reference samples (e.g. pooled samples) to have been run as long as you have a blocked design with the same proportion of samples in each treatment group in each run.
+If you have multiple channels per run (e.g. iTraq, TMT, SILAC) you need to specify the reference assay(s) for each run so that quants can be linked between runs. seaMass-delta does not need specific reference samples (e.g. pooled samples) to have been run as long as you have a blocked design with the same proportion of samples in each treatment group in each run.
 For example, below we have designated 4 A and 4 B samples as reference channels for Run 1, and 2 A and 2 B samples as reference channels for Run 2.

 ```
 # iTraq/TMT/SILAC only: Since we have more than one iTraq run we need to normalise across them.